Chad Wolf emerges as Trump’s favorite Department of Homeland Security chief

 Wolf grew up in the wealthy Dallas suburb of Plano, won a tennis scholarship and graduated with a history degree from Southern Methodist University.
 In the pre-Trump era, he fit the mold of a George W. Bush Republican, with moderately conservative views, a preppy style and a view of government shaped by the 9/11 terrorist attacks.

-Wolf worked as an intern on Capitol Hill and was a junior staffer in the office of former senator Chuck Hagel (R-Neb.), then joined the Transportation Security Administration soon after its creation in 2002, where he worked with Kirstjen Nielsen.
-After leaving the Bush administration in 2005, Wolf became a lobbyist at Wexler Walker, specializing in aviation industry issues, and he remained there for 11 years until Trump’s win, when he was recruited to return to TSA as the agency’s chief of staff.
+Wolf worked as an intern on Capitol Hill and was a junior staffer in the office of former senator Chuck Hagel (R-Neb.), then joined the Transportation Security Administration soon after its creation in 2002, where he worked with Nielsen.
+After leaving the Bush administration in 2005, Wolf became a lobbyist at Wexler Walker, specializing in aviation industry issues, and he remained there for 11 years until Trump’s win, when he was recruited to return to the TSA as the agency’s chief of staff.

-Trump had placed Kelly in charge of DHS, and Nielsen, then Kelly’s chief of staff, wanted to groom Wolf to take over for her in the hope she would be picked to lead the newly formed cybersecurity agency at DHS, according to former colleagues of both.
-Wolf left TSA after four months to become deputy chief of staff at DHS and the top aide to then-deputy secretary Elaine Duke, a career management official who wasn’t comfortable navigating immigration politics.
+Trump had placed Kelly in charge of the DHS, and Nielsen, then Kelly’s chief of staff, wanted to groom Wolf to take over for her in the hope she would be picked to lead the department’s new cybersecurity agency, according to former colleagues of both.
+Wolf left the TSA after four months to become deputy chief of staff at the DHS and the top aide to then-Deputy Secretary Elaine Duke, a career management official who wasn’t comfortable navigating immigration politics.
 When Kelly and Nielsen left for the White House in the summer of 2017, Wolf moved into the DHS chief of staff role.

-Nielsen was confirmed as Kelly’s replacement at DHS in late 2017, and she relied heavily on Wolf, especially for political advice, colleagues say.
+Nielsen was confirmed as Kelly’s replacement at the DHS in late 2017, and she relied heavily on Wolf, especially for political advice, colleagues say.
 Wolf spent a great deal of time in Kelly’s office at the White House trying to help Nielsen save her job and figure out how to please Trump, helping her prepare for meetings and avoid Trump’s explosions, said a former senior official who worked with them.
 Wolf would often complain about the administration’s haphazard policymaking process and the extraordinary degree of internal fighting in the West Wing.

 Current and former aides say Wolf spends less time one-on-one with Trump than some of his predecessors, and he does not clash with Trump or try to correct him.